27 Epic Things to Do in Cabo San Lucas (and Beyond)

 Cabo Sails

 Gather a group of up to 4 friends and family for a private charter aboard a power cruiser.
-The 42-foot-long boat can be yours for a relaxing 3-hour sunset cruise at sunset, with an expert crew to serve you.
+The 42-foot-long boat can be yours for a relaxing 3-hour sunset cruise, with an expert crew to serve you.

 Or go on a shared sunset sailing cruise with others (small group).
 Appies, wine and drinks are included, of course!